day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-### Removal policy
+### Removal strategy
-- Check the policy status，Only stop strategy can be removed from the policy；
+- Check the strategy status, Only stop strategy can be removed from the strategy；
-- FromjsonRemoval policy configuration file(strategy_name, vt_symbol, setting)；
+- From jsonRemoval strategy configuration file(strategy_name, vt_symbol, setting)；
-- Fromsymbol_strategy_mapDictionary to remove the policy subscription contract information；
+- From symbol_strategy_mapDictionary to remove the strategy subscription contract information；
-- Fromstrategy_orderid_mapDictionary removing activity delegates Record；
+- From strategy_orderid_mapDictionary removing activity delegates Record；
-- FromstrategiesDictionary remove the configuration information for the policy。
+- From strategiesDictionary remove the configuration information for the strategy.

 ```
     def remove_strategy(self, strategy_name: str):